 Perhaps your passion lies in teaching, working with young people, or you are particularly skilled with numbers and datasets.
 Maybe you’ve always been an excellent writer, or your perfectionist tendencies would make you a fantastic editor with some training.
 If you enjoy being around people and developing relationships, human resources, event management, or fundraising might be a good fit for you.

 Take a look at some of the job boards in the ‘Where to look’ section below and see which roles most appeal to you, and then look at the kind of experience they are asking for.
 For many roles, such as communications, finance, fundraising, operations, and event management, you may already have experience outside the environment sector which could be relevant to your application for a career path using your skills to protect Earth’s resources.

 It is worth acknowledging that the environmental sector has a long way to go to be inclusive to applicants from different backgrounds and lived experiences which is essential for a strong and diverse workforce.
-Lack of paid entry-level opportunities, considerations for people with accessibility requirements, and lack of education about opportunities in the environmental sector for young people (particularly those growing up in cities), are just some of the barriers the environmental sector must overcome to become more equitable, diverse, and inclusive.
+Lack of paid entry-level opportunities, lack of consideration for people with accessibility requirements, and lack of education about opportunities in the environmental sector for young people (particularly those growing up in cities) are just some of the barriers the environmental sector must overcome to become more equitable, diverse, and inclusive.